The Gauntlet 2 gave us one of the most unique casts to date. With many of the era’s big names absent, new faces got to stand in the spotlight.

 6. David Burns

 Best known for flirting with a producer on Real World Seattle and having two different colored eyes, David fell into a similar cycle on The Gauntlet 2 and The Inferno.
 He perform pretty well, but became sacrificial toward the end.
 Fortunately, he made the final on Gauntlet 2 where he lost.
-With the right group of people, David would be been interested to see return.
+With the right group of people, David would be been interesting to see return.
 He dated Katie and maintained good relationships with Mark and Timmy.
 However, production was moving toward a younger, fresher, and meatier crowd for future seasons.
 It may have been best that David ended when he did, even though he would have been CT’s best ally.

 5. Randy Barry

-Randy’s biggest asset in the game: he was extremely likable.
+Randy’s biggest asset in the game: He was extremely likable.
 She was also a good, logical competitor and could have done well on future seasons.
 As the show got increasingly competitive, it seems unlikely he would have overthrown people like Wes or his Real World roommate Brad.
 Perhaps ending with The Gauntlet 2 was good for Randy’s legacy.
 He went out with a win.

 4. Jamie Murray

 The wrongful Rookie, Jamie got very little attention on The Gauntlet 2.
-He’s a nice guy and a solid competitor, but his personality contradicts the drama-fueled storylines that powered MTV in the middle of the 2000’s.
+He’s a nice guy and a solid competitor, but his personality contradicts the drama-fueled storylines that powered MTV in the middle of the 2000s.
 He’s still recognized for his perfect Challenge record, so we lost a good competitor when MTV stopped calling Jamie.

 3. Danny Dias

 Only two competitors can claim The Gauntlet 2 as their sole Challenge appearance: Jo and Danny.
 We know MTV could contact Jo after The Gauntlet 2 because she stole a Sidekick 2 when she left Trinidad, but we also know why they chose not to call her.
 Danny, on the other hand, seemed like he would have been perfect for a second shot at the show.
-Not that we expected him to win, but he’s guaranteed drama and at the very least, he would have tried to do well.
+Not that we expected him to win, but he was guaranteed drama and at the very least, he would have tried to do well.
 As time passed, I became increasingly surprised he never got his second shot.
 Sadly, he passed away in 2017.
 We only saw him on Road Rules and The Gauntlet 2, but his over-the-top drama and profanity-ridden rants always entertained.

 2. Adam Larson